Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 Establishing the identity and difference of objects.

-7. Establishing the identity or difference in shape of two geometric shapes, colorless and the same size (simple task).
+7. Establishing identity or difference in the form of two geometric shapes, colorless and the same size (simple task).

-8. The same classification in terms of figures of different colors and sizes.
-Here the figures are identical in shape, different in one or two irrelevant features (color and size).
-And the figures are different in shape, on the contrary, they are the same in one or two irrelevant features (difficult task).
+8. The same classification in terms of figures different color and size.
+Here the figures are identical in shape, but differ in one or two irrelevant characteristics (color and size).
+And the figures are different in shape, on the contrary, they are the same in one or two irrelevant characteristics (difficult task).

 9. Classification of cards with written letters, identical or different in spelling.
-All letters are capital and the same size (AA, AB, BB, BA).
+All letters are capitalized and the same size (AA, AB, BB, BA).

-10. A more complex classification of cards with pairs of letters that are identical or different in their semantic meaning.
-Uppercase and lowercase letters are used (Aa, 6A, ba, aB, 6B, etc.); there is a conflict between the identity of letters in their criterion property of meaning and differences in the irrelevant property of spelling.
+10. A more complex classification of cards with pairs of letters, identical or different in their semantic meaning.
+Capital and lowercase letters are used (Aa, 6A, ba, aB, 6B, etc.); a conflict arises between the identity of letters according to their criterion property of meaning and the differences according to the irrelevant property of writing.

-Tasks 9 and 10 represent Posner's methodology, widely used by Western cognitive psychology in research into the nature of intelligence.
+Tasks 9 and 10 represent the Posner technique, widely used by Western cognitive psychology in studies of the nature of intelligence.

 Semantic differentiations.